 All points on the same indifference curve provide identical consumer satisfaction.
-The points on the indifference curve II indicate greater satisfaction than the points on the curve I , but less than the points on the curve III .
+Hence the points on the indifference curve II indicate greater satisfaction than the points on the curve I. However less than the points on the curve III .
 In this way, only the order or range of preferences of a consumer is required to be able to trace their indifference curves.

-The marginal rate of substitution of X by Y ( TMS XY ) refers to the amount of Y to a consumer is willing to give for an additional unit of X and stay on the same indifference curve.
+The marginal rate of substitution of X by Y ( TMS XY ) refers to the amount of Y. That a consumer is willing to give for an additional unit of X and stays on the same indifference curve.
 As the individual moves downward in an indifference curve, the XY TMS decreases.

-By analyzing consumption at the end of the last century, neoclassical economists, following the ideas of utilitarian philosophy of Jeremy Bentham, they assumed that the mainspring of individuals by demanding goods and services was to obtain the highest possible profit.
-They observed that the usefulness of the consumption of a good depends, among other things, on the amount of that good that has consumed the individual.
-They thus established the distinction between total utility , the utility that provides all the consumed amount of good, and the marginal utility : the increase in total utility that produces the last unit consumed of that good.
-They noted also that the increasing consumption of goods produced satisfaction for each new unit is less than that produced by the above, so concluded that the marginal utility is decreasing.
+By analyzing consumption at the end of the last century, neoclassical economists, following the ideas of utilitarian philosophy of Jeremy Bentham.
+They assumed that the mainspring of individuals by demanding goods and services was to obtain the highest possible profit.
+So they observed that the usefulness of the consumption of a good depends, among other things.
+Basically on the amount of that good that has consumed the individual.
+Thus they established the distinction between total utility.
+In fact the utility that provides all the consumed amount of good, and the marginal utility.
+Therefore the increase in total utility that produces the last unit consumed of that good.
+They noted also that the increasing consumption of goods produced satisfaction for each new unit is less than that produced by the above.
+So concluded that the marginal utility is decreasing.

 This representation of the utility has been presented in discrete form , i.e., considering the effect of each cake one by one.
-We could have considered the utility produced by each half cake, or for every quarter of cake, or for small pieces of cake that we want.
+We could have considered the utility produced by each half cake, or for every quarter of cake.
+Nor for small pieces of cake that we want.
 In doing so, the width of each step would be reduced to a single point and the ladder would become a curved line.
-This is a presentation of the utility continuously.
+Hence this is a presentation of the utility continuously.

-If an individual is offered the possibility of acquiring units of two types of goods, he will choose the one that gives him greater satisfaction, that is, one whose marginal utility is greater.
+If an individual is offered the possibility of acquiring units of two types of goods.
+Then he will choose the one that gives him greater satisfaction, that is, one whose marginal utility is greater.
 If you are offered the option to choose again you will use the same criteria over and over again.
 As a consequence, the marginal utility of the most palatable good will diminish to match that of the other.
-If we consider the argument many goods it remains the same so that the marginal utility of all goods consumed tends to equalize.
+Therefore if we consider the argument of many goods it remains the same.
+So that the marginal utility of all goods consumed tends to equalize.

 Money is useful: it allows us to acquire other goods and services and provides us with much peace and security for the future.
 The marginal utility of money, like that of any other good, is decreasing.
-If we have acquired many goods and have little money left, its marginal utility will be high so we will keep it without exchanging it for other goods.
-If our income increases, that is to say, if the amount of money available increases, the marginal utility of each peseta will be lower than that of other goods, so that we will increase our demand for them.
+If we have acquired many goods and have little money left.
+Then its marginal utility will be high so we will keep it without exchanging it for other goods.
+If our income increases, that is to say, if the amount of money available increases.
+Then the marginal utility of each peseta will be lower than that of other goods.
+So that we will increase our demand for them.

-The shape of the demand curve, its decreasing slope, and its convexity towards origin, is precisely the consequence of the analysis of marginal utility: by increasing the quantity demanded, its marginal utility is decreasing, so we will be willing to pay each time less money for the product.
+The shape of the demand curve, its decreasing slope, and its convexity towards origin, is precisely the consequence of the analysis of marginal utility.
+Although by increasing the quantity demanded, its marginal utility is decreasing.
+So we will be willing to pay each time less money for the product.